Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/smooth.rst

 It smooths without subdividing the mesh - the number of vertices remains the same.

 This modifier is not limited to smoothing, though.
-Its control factor can be configured outside the ``0.0 - 1.0`` range (including negative values), which can result in interesting deformations.
+Its control factor can be configured outside the (0.0 to 1.0) range (including negative values), which can result in interesting deformations.